nigelhorne/CGI-Untaint-CountyStateProvince/README.md

 # NAME

-CGI::Untaint::CountyStateProvince - Validate a state, county or province in a CGI script.
+CGI::Untaint::CountyStateProvince - Validate a state, county or province in a CGI script

 # VERSION